 The aim of this article is to explain the web filtering options available, the key features to look for in website content filtering software, and some of the pitfalls to avoid.
 However, first of all it is useful to clarify the benefits of using web content filtering software to control user access to the internet.

-The Benefits of Website Content Filtering Software
+The Benefits of Web Content Filtering Software

 For many organizations, the main reason for implementing a content filtering solution is to improve their security posture.
 As we will go on to explain later, if malware, ransomware, or spyware are inadvertently installed on networked devices, the cost of resolving the infection can be considerable.
 For small businesses, the cost could prove catastrophic.